Joint List: Initial formation in 2015

 Hadash's Dov Khenin was the only Jewish Knesset member representing the Joint List.

-In late 2015, asked by Army Radio host Razi Barkai if the murder of Eitam and Na'ama Henkin in the West Bank is part of the “popular struggle,” Odeh said that “the Palestinian people choose how to fight against the occupation.
-I have no doubt that the popular way is the right way and definitely not armed struggle.”
-He said that he has rejected armed struggle in the past but said an occupied nation has a “right to struggle” for a Palestinian state based on the 1967 borders.
-Regarding throwing rocks, he said he supported the First Intifada, which was “fully justified” because of the “occupation”: "I cannot tell the nation how to struggle, where and which target to throw the rock.
-I do not put red lines on the Arab Palestinian nation,” he continued.
-Odeh also argued he does not view waving the Palestinian flag as a provocation, saying it is the national flag of the Palestinian Arab nation and “does not threaten anyone.
-Every nation has a flag.”
+In late 2015, asked by Army Radio host Razi Barkai if the murder of Eitam and Na'ama Henkin in the West Bank is part of the "popular struggle," Odeh said that "the Palestinian people choose how to fight against the occupation.
+I have no doubt that the popular way is the right way and definitely not armed struggle."
+He said that he has rejected armed struggle in the past but said an occupied nation has a "right to struggle" for a Palestinian state based on the 1967 borders.
+Regarding throwing rocks, he said he supported the First Intifada, which was "fully justified" because of the occupation: "I cannot tell the nation how to struggle, where and which target to throw the rock.
+I do not put red lines on the Arab Palestinian nation," he continued.
+Odeh also argued he did not view waving the Palestinian flag as a provocation, saying it is the national flag of the Palestinian Arab nation and "does not threaten anyone.
+Every nation has a flag."

-In December 2016, Hadash Secretary General Adal Amar came under criticism for praising the “unification of Aleppo,” Assad regime forces took control of the city.
+In December 2016, Hadash Secretary General Adal Amar came under criticism for praising the "unification of Aleppo" after Assad regime forces took control of the city.
 Some Hadash MKs voiced support for the Assad government.
 After the April 2017 Khan Shaykhun chemical attack carried out by Assad's forces in a rebel area of Syria, Odeh made a statement condemning the attack, but Hadah vetoed a stronger List statement naming Assad.

+In February 2019 ahead of the April 2019 election, the Joint List dissolved amidst disagreements over internal party representation within the alliance.
+The four member parties instead ran two separate lists, Hadash–Ta'al and Ra'am–Balad.